How To Feed A Loon

 A person squeezing whole Italian tomatoes into a skillet filled with marinara sauce.

-Once you brought the sauce together, it’s time to add back in the shrimp.
+Once you bring the sauce together, it’s time to add the shrimp back in.

 You’re getting very close to serving time.